-This includes preparing a Will, reviewing company and trust structures and documents, reviewing business structures and partnerships, reviewing superannuation and life insurance policies, preparing binding death benefit nominations and dealing with control of assets.
+Reviewing your personal assets, company and trust structures and documents, reviewing business structures and partnerships, reviewing self-managed superannuation fund trust deeds and nominations, reviewing superannuation and life insurance policies, preparing binding death benefit nominations and dealing with control of personal and non-personal assets.

 Preparing a power of attorney and enduring power of attorney

 A power of attorney is a legal document that appoints someone of your choice to lawfully act on your behalf.
 An enduring power of attorney continues to operate in circumstances where a person becomes legally incapacitated in relation to financial and/or health decisions.

 Estate administration involves the management, collection and distribution of a deceased’s assets and liabilities following death.
 This may include applying for a grant of probate or letters of administration.